Improving the accuracy of estimators for the two-point correlation function: Introduction

 We focus on methods for increasing the numerical accuracy of the pair-counts as used in these estimators.
 The random point set, shared in the pair-counts $\RR$ and $\DR$ is used to correct for boundary (finite-size) and inhomogeneous sampling effects.
-We will see that $\RR$ and $\DR$ are Monte-Carlo volume integration schemes.
-As expected from standard Monte-Carlo integration, the error of these pair-counts $\RR$ and $\DR$ scales as $1/\sqrt{\Nr}$, where $\Nr$ is the number of random points used.
-This slow convergence rate makes increasing the accuracy costly, sometimes unfeasible.
-To improve the accuracy of the pair-counts without sacrificing efficiency we follow two directions: \begin{itemize} \item The pair-counts can be expressed as averages of specific volume fractions.
-We use this to propose special adapted volume integration schemes which, in turn, can be calculated more efficiently than the standard approach. \item We replace the standard Monte-Carlo scheme with a quasi Monte-Carlo integration, which leads to an improved scaling of the error almost proportional to $1/\Nq$, where $\Nq$ is the number of points from a low discrepancy sequence. \end{itemize} We compare the standard and the new methods to exactly known reference values.
+As we outline below, $\RR$ and $\DR$ are Monte~Carlo volume integration schemes.
+As expected from standard Monte~Carlo integration, the error of these pair-counts $\RR$ and $\DR$ scales at least as $1/\sqrt{\Nr}$, where $\Nr$ is the number of random points used (see Sect.\,\ref{sec:RR} for a more differentiated view).
+This slow convergence rate makes increasing the accuracy costly, and sometimes unfeasible.
+To improve the accuracy of the pair-counts without sacrificing efficiency, we follow two directions: \begin{itemize} \item The pair-counts can be expressed as averages of specific volume fractions.
+We use this to propose special adapted volume integration schemes which, in turn, can be calculated more efficiently than the standard approach. \item We replace the standard Monte~Carlo scheme with a quasi-Monte~Carlo integration, which leads to an improved scaling of the error that is almost proportional to $1/\Nq$, where $\Nq$ is the number of points from a low-discrepancy sequence. \end{itemize} We compare the standard and the new methods to exactly known reference values.
 This allows us to empirically validate the asymptotic scaling of the errors.